-Élisabeth Gille was born Élisabeth Epstein in Paris on May 20, 1937 and died of cancer on September 30, 1996, just as she was achieving a certain amount of fame for three critically-acclaimed books.
-She had worked since 1958 for such significant publishing houses as Denoël, Flammarion and Julliard, and was a respected translator from English.
-The authors she put into French included Kate Millett, Peter Taylor, Alison Lurie, James Graham Ballard and Mary Gordon.
+Élisabeth Gille was born Élisabeth Epstein in Paris on May 20, 1937, and died of cancer on September 30, 1996, just as she was achieving a certain amount of fame for three critically acclaimed books.
+She had worked since 1958 for such significant publishing houses as Denoël, Flammarion, and Julliard and was a respected translator from English.
+The authors she translated into French included Kate Millett, Peter Taylor, Alison Lurie, James Graham Ballard, and Mary Gordon.

-Gille’s first measure of repute came with her publication of Le Mirador (The Prison Watchtower), a thorough biography of her mother, Irène Némirovsky (1903–1942), whose novels were best-sellers then and are today still reprinted in paperback editions.
-Némirovsky was deported from France to Auschwitz in July 1942; Gille’s father, Michael Epstein, was taken on the same route in November of that year; neither returned.
+Gille’s first measure of repute as a writer in her own right came with her publication of Le Mirador: Mémoires rêvés (1992; The Prison Tower: Dreamt Memoirs), a thorough biography of her mother, Irène Némirovsky (1903–1942).
+Némirovsky, who achieved significant success as a novelist in the 1930s, was deported from France to Auschwitz in July 1942; Gille’s father, Michel Epstein, was taken on the same route in November of that year.
+Neither returned.

 Élisabeth Gille imagines her mother during the Nazi occupation, reproaching herself for her vitriolic portraits of Jews in her 1929 novel David Golder: